If you were to ask the B52s for vacation rental advice you might hear from them:

 13. Don’t suck up all the water, electricity, gas

 Be energy conscious and go easy on the water.
 California is in a drought for the fourth straight year.
 Water rates have increased.
-Communities are fining home owners for over use.
+Communities are finding homeowners for overuse.
 Propane and gas heat must be ordered then trucked in.

 Love mother earth- don’t waste its resources and expect the owner to be happy about the increased bills or even fines you caused.